herbsjs/buchu/README.md

     ]
 }
 ```
-You can also configure the output to ignore some fields of the audit trail by choosing those options:
+You can also configure the output to ignore some fields of the audit trail by choosing those options (mode or output):

 ```javascript
     auditTrail: {